MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-for-virtualized-desktop-infrastructure.md

 This is a known issue in Edge and other applications that use WAM (i.e. Office) due to Windows components necessary for such scenarios not being initialized when running in the “seamless” mode.
 To work around this issue:

 - Use Edge via a Remote Desktop to the Citrix Host instead of as a seamless remote application.
-- Use Windows Virtual Desktop remote apps instead, which has mitigation's for this issue.
+- Use Azure Virtual Desktop remote apps instead, which has mitigation's for this issue.